 Technical documentation enables a basis for feedback from users and technical staff, which can be used to identify areas for improvement.
 This feedback loop is essential for continuous product development and enhancement.

-Writing insightful technical documentation helps users, developers, and stakeholders understand and utilize technology products and systems efficiently.
+Writing insightful technical documentation helps users, developers, and stakeholders efficiently understand and utilize technology products and systems.
 Here are some best practices for writing technical documentation:

 Link related sections within your documentation.
 For example, link from a concept explanation to a detailed procedure.